 Do you know what makes a tummy healthy?
 Pregnancy and body weight fluctuations can cause some interesting changes to your abdomen.
 Often, this weakens important abdominal structures, which can make the belly appear flabby and distended.
 Learning about the different parts of your abdominal wall can help you understand which areas can be treated with exercise and cosmetic surgery to improve the health and attractiveness of your tummy.

 The anatomy of your abdominal wall has many parts.
 Each serves an important function to give your abdomen the structure, strength, and protection it needs to look fit and work properly.
-Understanding the anatomy of your abdominal wall can benefit patients who are considering a tummy tuck or mummy makeover, and also women who want to to treat abdominal muscle separation with exercise or surgery.
+Understanding the anatomy of your abdominal wall can benefit patients who are considering a tummy tuck, and also women who want to to treat abdominal muscle separation with exercise or surgery.

 Layers of the abdominal wall